vectorprogrammer/CrackWare/README.md

 # CrackWare
-A rust based framework for password cracking and malware
+A rust based framework for password cracking and malware analysis and packing